How do I update the category labels for a categorical variable?

 Highlight the variable in the Names window and press the Toggle Categorical button at the top of the window twice.
 This switches the variable to continuous and back to categorical, and when it is switched back to categorical the category names are re-created.
-(If you have specific names you want to give the categories you will need to re-enter these by selecting Categories).
+(If you have specific names you want to give the categories you will need to re-enter these by selecting View in the Categories group).
 The variable will now have one category per distinct value (and any categories which had no observations will have disappeared).

 The commands to do this are CATN 0 C (changes the variable C from categorical to continuous) and NTOC C (changes the variable from continuous to categorical, assigning default category labels to the codes).
 To give specific labels to the categories, instead of NTOC use CATN as described below.